Meetbaar/mtbr-brewer/README.md

   / / __ \/ ___/ __/ __ \/ / / _ \/ ___/
  / / / / (__  ) /_/ /_/ / / /  __/ /
 /_/_/ /_/____/\__/\____/_/_/\___/_/"

-Clean installer script for new nodes in DBP-domain

-#how to use the DBP installer

-#/bin/bash -c